Rana Kapoor: Legal controversy

 Currently Kapoor is held at Taloja Jail, Maharashtra.
 Kapoor's bail application in the Prevention of Money Laundering case filed on the grounds that he is keeping poor health and is at the risk of contracting COVID-19, was rejected by Mumbai Court in April 2020.

+On 4 August 2023, the Supreme Court refused to entertain bail plea of Yes Bank founder Rana Kapoor in a money-laundering case against him.
+The apex court noted that this case rocked the entire financial system.

 Personal life

 Kapoor resides in Mumbai and is married to Bindu Kapoor.
-They have three daughters, Radha Kapoor Khana, Rakhee Kapoor Tandon, and Roshini Kapoor.
+They have three daughters, Radha Kapoor Khanna, Rakhee Kapoor Tandon, and Roshini Kapoor.
 The CBI named his wife, Bindu, and all three daughters, as co-accused in the 2020 case of money laundering.

-Ashok Kapur, with whom Kapoor co-founded Yes Bank, is his wife's sisters husband.
+Ashok Kapur, with whom Kapoor co-founded Yes Bank, is his wife's sister's husband.